iotang/cxk-ball/README_EN.md

 ## Common problems

-If encounter any problems, please try to refresh, else if refresh can't solve problems, Please Press Button F12 to open the browser console view whether or not to report errors.
+If encounter any problems, please try to refresh.
+If it can't solve problems, Please Press Button F12 to open the browser console view whether or not to report errors.

 If so, you can try to solve it yourself or take a screenshot through the Issues feedback, please provide information about the browser and the device, please follow the Issues specification.